-You will use probability histograms for the sum of draws from your box models.
+You will use probability histograms to represent the possible outcomes for the sum of draws from your box models.
 As the number of draws increases, the probability histogram for the sum of draws starts to resemble (or approximates) the normal curve.

-You can then use the normal curve to figure chances.
+You can then apply the normal curve (using Table A105) to figure chances (probabilities).
 This is often much easier than calculating the chances directly (this is what approximating does for you).
 For example, there is about a 68% chance that the sum of the draws will be within one SE when the number of draws is large.
 You know this from the normal curve.